There’s no doubt that SEO is a powerful tool that can increase the visibility of your small business website in organic search results.

 In comparison, if a visitor finds your website through a more detailed, specific search query, they’re likely to stay longer because you’ll be a better match.

-What’s more because you know your niche, you can tightly hone your content.
-Again instead of publishing generic industry information, you can closely focus in on what your target customer wants to read and create relevant blog posts, FAQ pages and other website content that speaks to them.
-In turn your bounce rate will reduce as visitors find what they’re looking for and stick around to discover more.
+What’s more, because you know your niche, you can tightly hone your content.
+Again instead of publishing generic industry information, you can closely focus on what your target customer wants to read and create relevant blog posts, FAQ pages and other website pages that speak to them.
+In turn, your bounce rate will reduce as visitors find what they’re looking for and stick around to discover more.

 Customers will always prefer to work with a recognised expert as opposed to a general salesperson.
 And once you own a niche, you’ll find your credibility will automatically increase.

 For example, if you’re looking for a professional family portrait photographer, you’re more likely to choose a portrait specialist as opposed to a photographer who does everything including weddings, commercial shoots, corporate shots and events.